-Puffin Cove really is a stand-out attraction on the North Coast 500 route through the Scottish Highlands.
-Due to its relatively unknown status, it means you can get the whole place to yourself and see loads of puffins up close, giving a better view than the tourist boat trips would!
+Due to its relatively unknown status, it means you can get the whole place to yourself and see loads of puffins up at close range, giving a better view than the tourist boat trips would!

 Where is Puffin Cove?